twsla

 Install

-It is recommended to install the Linux/Mac OS with a shell script.
+It is recommended to install on Linux/macOS using the shell script.

-$curl -sS https://lhx98.linkclub.jp/twise.co.jp/download/install.sh | sh
+$ curl -sS https://lhx98.linkclub.jp/twise.co.jp/download/install.sh | sh

-Linux/Mac OS can be installed on Homebrew.
+On Linux/macOS, it can also be installed via Homebrew.

-$brew install twsnmp/tap/twsla
+$ brew install twsnmp/tap/twsla

->scoop bucket add twsnmp https://github.com/twsnmp/scoop-bucket
+> scoop bucket add twsnmp https://github.com/twsnmp/scoop-bucket

->scoop install twsla
+> scoop install twsla

 Basic usage